 This example shows how to compare models that stepwiselm returns starting from a constant model and starting from a full interaction model.

-Load the carbig data and create a dataset array from some of the data.
+Load the carbig data and create a table from some of the data.

 Create a mileage model stepwise starting from the constant model.